 3 καὶ ἦλθεν εἰς πᾶσαν [τὴν] περίχωρον τοῦ Ἰορδάνου κηρύσσων βάπτισμα μετανοίας εἰς ἄφεσιν ἁμαρτιῶν,

-And he came into all [the] surrounding region of the Jordan while preaching baptism of repentance into forgiveness of sins,
+And he came into all [the] surrounding region of the Jordan while preaching baptism of repentance into a forgiveness of sins,

 ἦλθεν: AAI 3s, ἔρχομαι, 1) to come 1a) of persons